Tennessee has just 6 picks in 2022 NFL draft to fill holes along both lines

 Round 5: C Dohnovan West, Arizona State

 Drafting just one Sun Devil would be unusual for Tennessee, as the team has only drafted three from Arizona State and none since 1973, when the team was still called the Houston Oilers.
-Drafting two in the same season?
+Drafting two in one year?
 It could happen in 2022.

 Arizona State is led by former NFL head coach Herm Edwards.
 His OL coach, Mike Cavanaugh, joined the team this season and has developed a slew of NFL linemen in his 35 years of coaching.